Nima-Fr/TryHackMe/Wgel/README.md

 # Web

-The ssh service requiers creds, so i moved on to http.
+The ssh service requires creds, so i moved on to the web page.
 I started enumerating by running gobuster on the web page.
-While it was running I started checking the source code and found a possible username: `jessie`
+While it was running I started checking the source code and found a username: `jessie`

 Gobuster found `/sitemap`.
 I ran gobuster on it again and ended up finding a very useful file.